JayTee42/tsp/README.md

 # tsp
-An implementation of the Held-Karp dynamic programming algorithm to solve the Travelling Salesman Problem
+An implementation of the Held-Karp dynamic programming algorithm to solve the Traveling Salesman Problem

 - Parallelization via OpenMP (see Makefile)
 - Linux (e. g. `pacman -S openmp`) and macOS (`brew install llvm`)